sides moroccan

 What makes chermoula distinct is its spice blend.
 While salsa verde relies on capers and anchovies for depth, chermoula uses toasted cumin, coriander, and paprika.

-Toasting the spices: For the best flavor, toast whole cumin and coriander seeds in a dry pan until fragrant, then grind.
-If using pre-ground spices, toast them briefly in the pan to wake up the oils.
+Toasting the spices: Toast whole cumin and coriander seeds in a dry pan until fragrant, then grind.
+If using ground spices, warm them briefly in the pan so the oil wakes them up.

 Best Uses